 * Lipot Probably short for Leopold.

-**Mendle Boorich I am named Menachem Baruch after my Gluck grandfather and also after my paternal grandfather, Baruch (Béla) Kaufman, who was born one hundred years before me.
+**Mendel Boorikh I am named Menachem Barukh after my Gluck grandfather and also after my paternal grandfather, Barukh (Béla) Kaufman, who was born one hundred years before me.

 Uncle Lipot survived the war, hidden by his gentile employee.
-He managed to send for his wife and youngest son, Kalman, (about fourteen years old) and they were hidden in the gentile's house.
-Sonya and her husband, Solly, survived the camps but lost their baby.
-All of them came to Israel after the Communist takeover of Czeckoslovakia and have remained here since.
+He had managed to send for his wife and youngest son, Kalman, (about fourteen years old) and they were hidden in the gentile's house.
+Sonya and her husband, Zolly, survived the camps but lost their baby.
+Two sons returned home.
+All of them came to Israel after the Communist takeover of Czechoslovakia and have remained here since.

-My uncle and aunt also had a daughter who died of natural causes before the deportations.
+My uncle and aunt had another daughter who died of natural causes before the deportations.

-Another son was in Budapest during the war and managed to penetrate the Nyilaskeresztes, the Hungarian Arrow Cross, the pro-German, anti-Semitic, national socialist party, led by Ferenc Szálasi.
-These "brown shirts" ruled Hungary from October 15, 1944 to January 1945.
+Another son was in Budapest during the war.
+He penetrated the Nyilas Keresztes, the Hungarian Arrow Cross, the pro-German, anti-Semitic brown shirted paramilitary, which terrorised Hungary during the war years.
+They were the military wing of the national socialist party, led by Ferenc Szálasi.
+They ruled Hungary from 15th October, 1944 until January 1945.
 My cousin was discovered and murdered for being a Jew.

-Incidentally we also had a Treitel (Ehrmann) cousin who infiltrated the Arrow Cross.
-He was "discovered" after being wounded in his leg.
-His "comrades" removed his trousers to treat his injury and immediately saw his circumcision.
+Incidentally we had a Treitel (Ehrmann) cousin who also infiltrated the Arrow Cross.
+He too was discovered after being wounded in his leg.
+His comrades removed his trousers to treat his injury and immediately saw his circumcision.
 He was, without delay, thrown into the Danube, the river dividing the cities of Buda and Pest.
-I heard that, in his brown shirt, he was able to help many Jews in wartime Budapest.
+I heard that, wearing his brown shirt, he was able to help many Jews in wartime Budapest.